ProFormA/proformaxml/Whitepaper_Task.md

 using the <b>class</b> attribute with one of the following values:

 -   <b>template</b>: The file is a template for students to be used as a starting point for their solution.
+(Visible to students/irrelevant for grader)
+-   <b>instruction</b>: The file contains further instructions for handling the task, e.g. an UML activity diagram.
+(Visible to students/irrelevant for grader)
--   <b>library</b>: The file is a library to be used by students (and might also be required for tests).
+-   <b>library</b>: The file is a library to be used by students.
+(Visible to
+    students/used by grader)
+-   <b>internal-library</b>: Like library, but not made available to students.
+    (Not visible to students/used by grader)
+-   <b>source-code</b>: Similar to library, but pre-compiled, for example header libraries for C. (Visible to students/used by grader)
 -   <b>inputdata</b>: The file contains data which the algorithm of the students should work with.
--   <b>instruction</b>: The file contains further instructions for handling the task, e.g. an UML activity diagram.
--   <b>internal-library</b>: This file is not visible for students and holds libraries which are required for processing the tests within the system.
+In contrast to libraries, inputdata is used at run-time, not at compile-time.
+(Visible to students/used by grader)
--   <b>internal</b>: This file is not visible for students and holds files which are required for processing the task/tests within the system.
+-   <b>internal</b>: This file is not visible for students and holds files which may be required for processing the task/tests within the system.
+Examples are JUnit tests and model solutions.

 The information about how a file is used in a test is supplied by the test-configuration which uses a file (via its ID).
 Further details can